joelfiddes/topoMAPP/README.md

 # Introduction: TopoMAPP

-*Project in active development - not ready for running out the box, provided as is with no guaruntee of stability.*
+*Project in active development - not ready for running out the box, provided as is with no guarantee of stability.*

 This modelling framework combines previously published tools TopoSUB and TopoSCALE with ensemble and data assimilation methods.
 The tool can be run in 3 modes:
 - NORM